dtgoitia/connect-z/readme.md

      limited by the cells that -being N the number of cells in the line that wins the game- are N cells away from the cell where the last move was done.
 The segments cannot stretch beyond the board limits.

+According to the input file specification "after the game dimensions line, each subsequent line of the file represents a single move in the game".
+Hence a file with empty lines between the moves will result in an invalid game.